Shia Muslims in the Arab world

-Islam is historically divided into two major sects, Sunni and Shia Islam, each with its own sub-sects.
+Islam is divided into two main branches, Sunni and Shia Islam, each with its own sub-sects.
 Large numbers of Shia Arab Muslims live in some Arab countries including Lebanon, Yemen, Bahrain, Iraq, Saudi Arabia, Kuwait, Oman, the UAE, and Qatar.

-Shia Muslims are a numerical majority in Iraq and Bahrain.
-Approximately 35% of the population in Yemen and half of the Muslims in Lebanon are Shia Muslims.
+Shia Muslims are a numerical majority in Iraq.
+Approximately 35% of the population in Yemen and nearly half of the Muslims in Bahrain and Lebanon are Shia Muslims.
 There is also a very large population of Shia Muslims living in the Persian Gulf countries especially in Saudi Arabia.
-The majority of the population of the Eastern Province of Saudi Arabia are Shia Muslims.
-Although Saudi government statistics claim that roughly only 20-40% of the Muslim population are Shia Muslims, the authenticity of this figure has been disputed.
-Recent reports and investigations indicate that there is, in fact, a much larger population of Shia Muslims present, with estimated figures of over 45% or even making up the majority of the Muslim population.
+An estimated 5–10% of citizens in Saudi Arabia are Shia Muslims, most of whom are adherents to Twelver Shia Islam.
+Twelvers are predominantly represented by the Baharna community living in the Eastern Province, with the largest concentrations in Qatif, and half the population in al-Hasa.
+In addition there is a small Twelver Shia minority in Medina (called the Nakhawila).
+Sizable Zaydi and Isma'ili communities also live in Najran along the border with Yemen.
 Saudi Arabia officially follows Wahhabism, a strict, recently established sect of Sunni Islam.
 There is little freedom of religion between the different sects even whilst all of the population are Muslims.
 Smaller Shia groups are present in Egypt and Jordan.

 Despite the heavy presence of Shia Muslims in some Arab countries, particularly among the population of the Persian Gulf Arab countries, they have been treated poorly throughout history.
-Additionally, in recent times, Shia Muslims along with Kurds have faced genocide by the pan-Arabist regime of Saddam Hussein.
 For both historical and political reasons, Shi'a Arabs have fared relative poorly in much of the Arab world, and the topic of Shi‘ism and Shia groups is one of the most sensitive issues for the Sunni elite.